 You need to know how to choose the right plants for your food forest before you can create one.
 Choosing plants for your food forest can be a lot of fun.
 But it can also be stressful trying to figure out which plants are best for you and your family.

-To make the process much simpler, I have written this guide to choosing plants for your food forest.
+To make the process much simpler, I have written this guide teaching you how to choose the right plants for your food forest.
 I have listed many plants by the levels of the food forest that they normally grow in.

 Of course, you should keep in mind that you need to make sure you plant these during the right season for your zone and in the right location.
 You can find your climate and zone information on the USDA website.

 If you are new to the idea of a food forest, you can learn more by reading my first post, How To Start a Food Forest.
 That post is an extensive post that provides a detailed understanding of exactly what a food forest is, as well as how you can customize it to fit just about any location.